-As a painter the compelling and fascinating activity of creating an illusion in paint on a flat surface keeps me wedded to realism.
+The compelling and fascinating activity of creating an illusion in paint on a flat surface keeps me wedded to realism in my paintings.

-Still life is my preferred genre since it allows me to create an entirely novel ‘motif’ from which to work.
-It also allows me to work from life for a sustained period of time.
+Still life is my preferred genre since it allows me to create an entirely novel ‘motif’ with which to work from life for a sustained period of time.

 My choice of content varies but is always guided by abstract qualities rather than by ‘meaning’ or ‘narrative’.